 Also, a lot of MSMEs do not have the necessary collateral needed for borrowing.
 Therefore, underwriting such loans in the absence of collateral will require a deeper understanding of the borrower-profiles and behaviors.
 In such cases, the timely availability of accurate data becomes crucial for giving out loans.

 Giving loans to enterprises that can productively use it can help stabilize the financial sector.
-By the end of 2020, despite the Emergency Credit Line Guarantee Scheme, the credit available to MSMEs contracted even more, and only 53% of eligible MSMEs secured the loans.
+For instance, in 2020, despite the Emergency Credit Line Guarantee Scheme, the credit available to MSMEs contracted even more, and only 53% of eligible MSMEs secured the loans.
 MSMEs are being cautious when taking a loan as the overall consumer demand for most products has drastically reduced after the pandemic.

 1. Government initiatives